Spark is Being Redesigned

 Yes—for now.
 Programs can continue to earn Spark ratings until June 30, 2026.
 This is the last day to submit a portfolio for a new or higher Spark rating.
 After that date, Spark will fully transition to individualized goal setting through the Quality Improvement Cycle.

 Your Spark rating will continue to be recognized and will remain visible in your program’s profile on Find Child Care Oregon.
-As you participate in Spark’s Quality Improvement Cycles, your quality improvement achievements will also be reflected in your Find Child Care Oregon profile, alongside your rating.
-After July 1, 2026, any current ratings and new ratings awarded will be displayed a historical rating – the highest rating achieved during when the star rating system was active.
+As you participate in Spark’s Quality Improvement Cycles, your quality improvement achievements will also be reflected in your Find Child Care Oregon profile.

 The Quality Improvement Cycle is an ongoing, annual process where programs set individualized goals, take action, reflect on progress, and adjust as needed.
 It’s designed to be flexible and responsive to each program’s strengths, needs, and priorities—rather than a one-time checklist or submission.

-After July 1, 2026, Find Child Care Oregon profiles will continue to show Spark participation information, including retired ratings and completed Quality Improvement Cycle efforts.
-Retired ratings will reflect the highest rating a program achieved, giving families a clear view of quality investments over time.
+After July 1, 2026, Find Child Care Oregon profiles will continue to show Spark participation information, including ratings and completed Quality Improvement Cycle efforts.

 Yes.
 Spark is committed to supporting programs in ways that respect language, culture, and community.
 Interpretation, translated materials, and culturally responsive support are available, and programs can request assistance as needed.